Reydeuss/competitive-programming-submissions/README.md

 - C++
 - Python

+With a few solutions implemented in Java and Rust.

 I may add more languages and problem categories in the future as the repository grows.

 ## Can I Use These Solutions?